 Most of us never hear God’s voice telling us to kill our children.
 But how about simply hating on people?

 Another item in last week’s news was the Arizona legislature passing a bill that would allow businesses to refuse service to homosexuals, if the business-owners had religious objections.
 You can guess which way the lawmakers on the Religious Right voted.
 All but three Republicans voted for the bill; all the Democrats voted against it.
 This is faith-based morality at work.

-(If you think that owners of businesses that are open to the public have a right to turn away homosexuals, what would you say about business owners who have religious convictions against mixed-race couples?
+(If you think that owners of businesses that are open to the public have a right to turn away homosexuals, what would you say about business owners who have religious convictions against interracial couples?
 Many people had those convictions just a couple of generations ago, based on their sincere reading of the Bible.
 There are still some hold-outs.
 Some of them probably own restaurants.
-Should they be allowed to refuse service to mixed-race couples?)
+Should they be allowed to refuse service to such couples?)

 I’ve heard many times that those of us who are secular have no basis for morality.
 Be that as it may, we have all observed how faith-based morality can run amok, ending not only in medical neglect of children or discrimination, but in jihad and Inquisitions.
 (Sorry to trot out those cliche examples, but they are applicable.)